zachmoshe/zachmoshe.com/_posts/2019-08-01-sum-of-gaussians-layer-with-keras-2.0.markdown

 This returns values centered around zero with relatively small standard deviation.
 This might work if the true centers are around zero, but if not, our model will have a hard time trying to move the centers.
-Recall that if we're too far away from the gaussian center, it's contribution to the sum is almost zero and gradient direction won't lead us anywhere.
+Recall that if we're too far away from the gaussian center, its contribution to the sum is almost zero and the gradient's direction won't lead us anywhere.

-This is why we want centers to initialize all around the practical input space.
+This is why we want to initialize the centers all around the practical input space.
 Since we don't know that in advance, we'll allow the user to pass `centers_min` and `centers_max` when constructing the layer.
 This will helps us initialize the centers uniformly in that range.